tmarback/ModularCommands/README.md

     }
     ```
     Again, makes the same command.
 Will also use the default implementation, `Command`.
+    However, note that this method has a return type of `void` while the interface specifies that the `execute()` method returns boolean.
+If an annotated method has no return or returns something other than a boolean, the `execute()` method of the command generated from that method will always return true (operation is successful as long as it doesn't throw an exception).

 ## Command Registries
 In order to add a command, you're first going to need a `CommandRegistry` to add it to.